Related Reading: What Info Goes In My Digital Guidebook?

 Admittedly, this first one is a personal preference, but it made an immediate impression on me.
-We all know how important first impression are!
+We all know how important first impressions are!
 When you create a login to their website, they do not require you to input your password twice.
 This always annoyed me on other websites as if subtlety telling me I’m incapable of entering my chosen password once correctly.
-As if I have to enter it a second time to protect me from myself.
+As if I have to enter it a second time to protect myself from myself.
 I digress, but it did start things off on the right foot!

 I love that the first guidebook is free.
 And, their intention is to have the first guidebooks always be free.
 This means that a host with a $25/night room can be just as professional as the host with a $250/nt home.
 This is important to me.

 Super, duper easy to add recommendations.
 This is a huge time saver!
 It’s actually fun to add recommendations.
 Simply, type the name of the recommendation and Hostfully automatically fills in everything else including letting you choose a professional photo.
 They want you to make the recommendation personal and tell the guest why you’re recommending it, so text is not automatically added.

 Pro Tip: Have your typical guest in mind when adding recommendations.
 A Michelin ranked restaurant for the guest renting a $50 per night Airbnb doesn’t make sense.